www.batteryvalue.com.au

 What sort of charger do you recommend?

-Q: How far can I run these 100Ah batteries do:wn to?
+Q: How far can I run these 95Ah batteries down to?
 This depends on what cycle life you want out of your brand new battery.

 The sweet spot is probably around 80% DOD.

 Example: say you've got a load connected to your battery which draws 5 amps.
-Since 80% of 100Ah equals 80Ah, your load can draw current for 80Ah/5A equals 16 hours.
+Since 80% of 95Ah equals 76Ah, your load can draw current for 76Ah/5A equals a bit over 15 hours.

-You can easily double this time by wiring two of these 100Ah batteries in parallel.
+You can easily double this time by wiring two of these 95Ah batteries in parallel.

 Note that this simple calculation is only true for loads, smaller than 6 amps (or 12 in case of two batteries in parallel).

-For heavier load currents, use the method below.
+For heavier load currents, some battery capacity derating is in order, as in the example below.

 Q: Can I monitor the battery voltage to get an idea about the DOD?
 Yes, you can (and should).
 Do a load budget first:

-Say, you have a light, a fan, a fridge and a TV, all drawing current at the same time.
+Say you have some lights, a fan, a fridge and a TV, all drawing current at the same time.

-You're drawing like, 2A plus 3A plus 3A (fridge time averaged) plus 5A equals 13A of combined load current.
+You're drawing like, 3A plus 4A plus 3A (fridge time averaged) plus 6A equals 16A of combined load current.

-Now pull up the discharge table and locate the row for '10.5V' and 'A'.
+Now pull up the discharge table and locate the row for '1.75V' and start to interpolate.

-The resulting 'run time' down to 80% DOD, can easily be doubled by wiring two 100Ah batteries in parallel.
+If more 'run time' is required, you can easily expect double this time by wiring two 95Ah batteries in parallel.

-Remember, your absolute lowest limit for the cutoff terminal voltage is 10.5V.
+Remember, the limit for the cutoff terminal voltage is 10.5V.

 Q: Do you have any larger Ah capacity in stock?